Ahom kingdom: Mong Dun Shun Kham (traditionally dated 1228–1401)

-Sukaphaa (1228–1268) spent a couple of decades moving from place to place establishing colonies and finally settled down in Charaideo in 1253.
+In the conventional chronology, Sukaphaa, traditionally dated to 1228–1268, spent several decades moving between settlements before establishing his principal centre at Charaideo, conventionally dated to 1253.
 He established the offices of the Dangarias— the Burhagohain (Chao-Phrungmung) and the Borgohain (Chao-Thaonmung).
 In the 1280s, these two offices were given independent regions of control; partly hereditary and partly elected, the king and the two counsellors held each other in check and balance.
-These institutions of checks and balances thus seeded held fast for six hundred years—in the 18th century John Peter Wade, a British officer, observed these unique institutions and novel system of government.
-Sukaphaa had instructed that events during his rule be chronicled, a practice sustained by his successors; and there emerged the institution of Buranji writing, a practice of historiography rare in India.
-In the late medieval era, the Ahom kingdom was known to be a kaghazi raj (a kingdom with records) just as the Mughal Empire was.
+(Note: These institutions of checks and balances, thus seeded, held fast for six hundred years—in the 18th century, John Peter Wade, a British officer, observed these unique institutions and novel system of government.)